mongodb-js/eslint-config/README.md

 Shareable configs are designed to work with the `extends` feature of `.eslintrc` files.
-This allows us to easily extend from a base configuration to provide the right rules for all of the various types of modules we work on:
+This allows us to easily extend from a base configuration to provide the right rules for all of the extensive range of environments we build modules for:

 - `mongodb-js`
 - `mongodb-js/node`